saleor/saleor.io-learn/cli/abandoned-checkouts.md

 In the above code, we utilised `useFetchAllCheckoutsQuery()` to pull data from Saleor.
 Then, we created a table with three columns: `No.`, `Checkout Id` and `Created At`. and iterated over the nodes to display the data in each row.

 After adding the necessary imports, the page is ready to be inspected.
-Got to your Saleor Dashboard and in the Orders tab click on the Abandoned Checkouts label.
+Go to your Saleor Dashboard and in the "Orders" tab click on the "Abandoned Checkouts" label.
 You should see the table with data:
 ![Abandoned Checkouts.
 Table with data.](/images/checkouts-list.png)